What is an interest rate lock for mortgages?

-What's an interest rate lock?
+What is an interest rate lock?

 Mortgage interest rates may change many times every day.
 Choosing when to lock your interest rate is an important part of the home financing process.

-• When you lock your interest rate, the rate stays the same from the time of the rate lock until the rate lock expiration date (as long as there are no changes to your loan application that would affect your rate).
+When you lock your interest rate, the rate stays the same from the time of the rate lock until the rate lock expiration date (as long as there are no changes to your loan application that would affect your rate).
+If you don't lock your interest rate, it can move up or down based on market conditions.
+This is called "floating" the interest rate.

 • When you lock the interest rate, you're protected from rate increases due to market conditions.
 If rates go down prior to your loan closing and you want to take advantage of a lower rate, you may be able to pay a fee and relock at the lower interest rate.
 This is called "repricing" your loan.